Daniel Snyder

 Daniel Marc Snyder (born November 23, 1964) is an American businessman and former owner of the Washington Commanders, an American football franchise belonging to the National Football League (NFL).
 He founded the marketing company Snyder Communications in 1989, amassing a wealth that led him to buy the Commanders, then known as the Redskins, from Jack Kent Cooke's estate in 1999 for $800 million.
-Snyder is widely considered among the worst owners in the history of professional sports, with the team marred by several controversies and managing six playoff appearances, four division titles, and two playoff wins during his 24 years of ownership.
+Snyder is widely considered among the worst owners in the history of professional sports, with the team marred by several controversies, and managing six playoff appearances, four division titles, and two playoff victories during his 24 years of ownership.
+Among the controversies under his leadership was his long-time refusal to change the controversial Redskins name, allegations of sexual harassment within the organization, a toxic workplace culture, and other financial issues.

 In the early 2020s, Snyder was investigated by the House Committee on Oversight and Government Reform for allegations of sexual harassment and enabling a toxic workplace culture with the Commanders, and by state and federal agencies for illegally withholding security deposits from season ticket holders and offering hush money to accusors.
 Amid financial issues and increasing pressure from the NFL, Snyder sold the Commanders in 2023 to a group headed by Josh Harris for $6.05 billion, the largest sports team sale at the time.
-He has lived in London since 2022.
+Snyder has lived in London since 2022.

 Early life

 Snyder was born on November 23, 1964, in Silver Spring, Maryland.
-The son of Arlette (née Amsellem) and Gerald Snyder, he was raised in a Jewish household with his brother Zack Snyder.
-His father was a freelance writer who wrote for United Press International and National Geographic.
-At age 12, he moved to Henley-on-Thames, a small town near London, where he attended private school.
-At age 14, he returned to the United States and lived with his grandmother in Queens, New York.
-A year later, his family moved to Rockville, Maryland, where Snyder graduated from Charles W. Woodward High School.
+The son of Arlette and Gerald Snyder, he was raised in a Jewish household with his brother Zack Snyder.
+Gerald was a freelance writer who wrote for United Press International and National Geographic.
+At age 12, Snyder moved to Henley-on-Thames, a small town near London, where he attended private school.
+Snyder returned to the United States two years later and lived with his grandmother in Queens, New York.
+At age 15, his family moved to Rockville, Maryland, where Snyder graduated from Charles W. Woodward High School.

-His first job was at a B. Dalton bookstore in White Flint Mall.
+Snyder's first job was at a B. Dalton bookstore in White Flint Mall.
 By age 20, he had dropped out of the University of Maryland, College Park and was running his own business, leasing jets to fly college students to spring break in Fort Lauderdale and the Caribbean.
 Snyder claimed to have earned US$1 million running the business with a friend out of his parents' apartment.

 Snyder courted real estate entrepreneur Mortimer Zuckerman, whose U.S. News & World Report was also interested in the college market and who agreed to finance his push to publish Campus USA, a magazine for college students.
 Zuckerman and Fred Drasner, co-publisher of Zuckerman's New York Daily News, invested $3 million in Campus USA.
 The venture closed after two years.